Jack Hranicky

 Jack Hranicky is a Registered Professional Archaeologist (RPA).
 During his forty-year career his scholarship has focused on the Paleo-Indian period and, in particular, stone tools and rock art.
 He has published more than 200 scholarly papers and 32 books, including a two-volume, 800-page survey of the material culture of Virginia.
-He is the webmaster of www.bipoints.com, which is a site on American early prehistory.
+He was the webmaster of www.bipoints.com, which was a site on American early prehistory.